Andromedus24/personal-website/README.md

-# Krish Desai - Modern Portfolio Website
+# Ronak Prabhu - Modern Portfolio Website

 A stunning, modern portfolio website built with React, Framer Motion, and Tailwind CSS.
 Features animated particles, smooth transitions, and a professional design that showcases skills and projects effectively.